Note: When we sin against people we are also sinning against God.

 Matthew 6:14-15 "For if you forgive men their trespasses, your heavenly Father will also forgive you.
 But if you do not forgive men their trespasses, neither will your Father forgive your trespasses."

-Note: We must forgive repentant people who sin against us personally.
+Note: We should forgive repentant people who sin against us personally.

 Matthew 18:21-22 Then Peter came to Him and said, "Lord, how often shall my brother sin against me, and I forgive him?
 Up to seven times?"
 Jesus said to him, "I do not say to you, up to seven times, but up to seventy times seven."